 “We want to emulate the amount of running players must do.
-When you win back the ball, there are 30 metres to goal rather than 80.
+When you win back the ball, there are 30 meters to the goal rather than 80.
 I want Messi as far forward as possible.”

 Josep Guardiola, Pep Confidential; The Inside Story of Pep Guardiola’s First Season at Bayern Munich

 While pressing high up the pitch, utilizing a high defensive line, was one of the aspects of the modern version of the Total Football and which differed slightly to the original, another was the way Barcelona treated the attacking transition phases and how they wanted to enter final third.
-More focus was set on utilizing short passes when in possession and especially in the build up phase.
+More focus was set on utilizing short passes when in possession and especially in the build-up phase.
 Josep Guardiola took it to the extreme by wanting his teams to play their way out of defense using short passes rather than hoof the ball long or aim for a quick counter attack.
-So much importance is set on the first stage of attack that Pep has even set a 15 pass rule for the build-up stage – this to be able to remain the team shape while moving or disorganizing the oppositions shape.
-In other words these 15 passes will get the players in the correct position – or zones and channels of the pitch whilst making the system into a tightly packed unit which easily breaks down any counter-attacking moves from the opposition team if they gets it.
+So much importance is set on the first stage of attack that Pep has even set a 15 pass rule for the build-up stage – this to be able to remain the team shape while moving or disorganizing the shape of the opposition.
+In other words, these 15 passes will get the players in the correct position – or zones and channels of the pitch whilst making the system into a tightly packed unit which easily breaks down any counter-attacking moves from the opposing team if they get it.
 These 15 passes will ensure that your players have control of the center channel as well as managing surrounding space.
 While your team has played these quick short passes the other team has chase you all over the entire pitch – creating gaps the third attackers can roam into.
-This idea about creating holes in the opponents defensive organization is also an idea that is often used in chess to take pieces from opposing player.
+This idea about creating holes in the opponent’s defensive organization is also an idea that is often used in chess to take pieces from opposing player.